kimballwightman/2018_CarListings/README.md

 The csv files in the "02 Data" folder were uploaded using Git LFS.

 ## Code
-The scripts walk through performing data quality checks and exploratory analysis, multiple linear regression and k-means/k-prototypes clustering techniques in scikit-learn.
+The scripts walk through performing:
+- Data quality checks and exploratory analysis
+- Predicting price using linear regression, random forest, and gradient boosting
+- Using folium and geospatial data to create a choropleth map of price residuals
+- Performing K-means clustering